 a.
 External toxins and inflammatory food proteins such as dietary lectins found in cereal grains (wheat, rice, corn, etc) may disrupt the blood brain barrier, potentially linking gut health with leptin insensitivity.

 c.
 Short chain fatty acids (byproducts of fermentation from healthy bacteria in the colon) can promote leptin levels to induce satiety and may also have anti-inflammatory effects (39).
 While it's important to promote global gastrointestinal health with probiotics, prebiotics, polyphenols, and anti-inflammatory foods, you can supplement with SCFA's to support levels.
-We use Enterovite by Apex Energetics.
+We use Enterovite.

 Some individuals may be more or less susceptible to leptin resistance due to slight differences in gene expression.

 For instance, slight differences in leptin and leptin receptor genes known as “polymorphisms” may account for why anti-depressant medications may be linked to risk of obesity in some people, and have no association for others (45).